-- ➤ Site Plan Review (SPR) pursuant to LAMC Section 16.05, for a development project that results in an increase of 50 or more dwelling units and/or guest rooms. - ➤ Community Design Overlay Compliance (CDO), pursuant to LAMC 13.08, compliance with the design standards and guidelines of the Downtown Westchester CDO. - Sustainable Communities Environmental Assessment (SCEA), pursuant to Sections 21155 and 21155.2 of the California Public Resources Code. - ➤ Reduction of Required On-Site Trees, pursuant to Ordinance No. 185,573 for an in-lieu fee for the provision of 32 trees to meet the required 111 trees, to allow 79 on-site trees in lieu of 111.
+- Main Conditional Use Permit (MCUP), pursuant to LAMC Section 12.24 W.1 for a Master Conditional use Permit to allow the on-site sale and consumption of a full-line of alcoholic beverages within up to 16,120 square feet of commercial space. - Site Plan Review (SPR) pursuant to LAMC Section 16.05, for a development project that results in an increase of 50 or more dwelling units and/or guest rooms. - > Community Design Overlay Compliance (CDO), pursuant to LAMC 13.08, compliance with the design standards and guidelines of the Downtown Westchester CDO. - Sustainable Communities Environmental Assessment (SCEA), pursuant to Sections 21155 and 21155.2 of the California Public Resources Code. - Reduction of Required On-Site Trees, pursuant to Ordinance No. 185,573 for an in-lieu fee for the provision of 44 trees to meet the required 123 trees, to allow 79 on-site trees in lieu of 123.